MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ---

 # Keyboard Shortcuts
-This article provides an overview of some of the shortcut key combinations that you can use when you are working with [!INCLUDE[prodshort](includes/prodshort.md)].
+This article provides an overview of some of the shortcut key combinations that you can use when you're working with [!INCLUDE[prodshort](includes/prodshort.md)].

 For an overview of the most popular keyboard shortcuts, see [Keyboard Shortcuts (PC only)](keyboard-shortcuts-cheatsheet.md).